Is the essence of a quantum game captured completely in the original classical game?: Discussion

-This paper explores the idea of better equilibrium strategies in quantum games.
-In detail, we investigate the quantum Hawk-Dove game using the density matrix formalism\cite{6} in order to violate the van Enk-Pike's assertion that equilibrium solutions to a quantum game are not unique and can be obtained in the underlying classical game itself.
-We define a random strategy "R", and the restriction on the probability with which one can play this in order to get an unique equilibrium solution of the quantum game which cannot be replicated in the classical game.
-Thus, the essence of a quantum game can never be completely captured by the original classical game.
-The emphasis of this work was on examining how a random strategy applied in the context of quantum Hawk-Dove game provides a better and unique solution than what is possible in the classical equivalent.
-Our work leads us to conclude that we can indeed get better and exclusive solution to quantum games which aren't possible classically by using proper strategies negating the conclusions of van Enk-Pike.
+The emphasis of this work was on examining how a random strategy applied in the context of quantum Hawk-Dove game provides a unique solution than what is possible in the classical equivalent.
+Our work leads us to conclude that we can indeed get exclusive solutions to quantum games which aren't possible classically, by using proper strategies negating the conclusions of van Enk-Pike.
 Strategies control the outcome of any game.
-We have to choose the strategies properly in order to get the best solution to a particular game.
-We hope our results may enable everyone to better understand the structure of quantum games and its application in quantum information theory.
+We have to choose the strategy properly to get the best solution to a particular game.
+We hope our results may enable everyone to understand better the structure of quantum games and their application in quantum information theory.